girder/girder_worker/docs/facebook-example.rst

                         {'name': 'find_neighborhood',
                          'task': find_neighborhood_task}]

-Finally, we need to add the red arrows within the workflow, telling Romanesco how the inputs and outputs are going to flow from each task.
-These are called *connections* in Romanesco.
+Finally, we need to add the red arrows within the workflow, telling the worker how the inputs and outputs are going to flow from each task.
+These are called *connections* in Girder worker parlance.

 .. testcode::